-If you feel you need to initiate legal action against someone or a company engaging in fraud against the U.S. government, reach out to a whistleblower qui tam attorney in Agoura Hills and Westlake Village at Bradley/Grombacher LLP for help.
+If you feel you need to initiate legal action against a company engaging in fraud against the U.S. government, reach out to a whistleblower qui tam attorney in Agoura Hills and Westlake Village at Bradley/Grombacher LLP for help.
 In many cases, a whistleblower who initiates legal action may receive compensation as a reward for helping the government fight against fraud.

 Is There a Time Limit to File a Qui Tam Lawsuit?